Owen Tippett Game Preview: Flyers vs. Islanders

 Tippett Stats vs. the Islanders

-- The Islanders are 16th in goals allowed, giving up 55 total goals (3.2 per game) in the league.
+- On the defensive side, the Islanders are allowing 60 total goals (3.2 per game) which ranks 16th in the league.

 |2023-2024 Season